sph-mn/sph-utils/readme.md

 one use case is to rename or move files without overwriting files that have the same name.

 # additional utilities
+more experimental and not compiled by the default compile script.

 ## dcat
-depends on linux (SYS_getdents64) and, for recursive listing, a filesystem with d_type support (for example ext4/3/2). lists directory entries, and optionally all sub-directory entries, fast.
+lists directory entries, and optionally all sub-directory entries, fast. uses an alternative directory listing function SYS_getdents64. depends on linux and, for recursive listing, a filesystem with d_type support (for example ext4/3/2).

 ~~~
 arguments: [-r] directory ...